• Skip to main content

 A few ingredient notes:

 • Prosecco: This sparkling wine originates in northeastern Italy.
 Look for a bottle with either the DOC or DOCG designation, which means it has met the Italian quality rules to be labeled an authentic Prosecco.
-You can use Cava or another sparkling wine instead of Prosecco for a similar flavor if that's what you have on hand, but avoid overly sweet sparkling wines like Moscato to keep the finished drink from becoming too sweet.
+You can use Cava or another sparkling wine instead of Prosecco for a similar flavor if that's what you have on hand.
+Avoid overly sweet sparkling wines like Moscato to keep your Hugo drink from becoming too sweet.

 • Lemon juice: Freshly squeezed juice will give the best flavor.
 The bottled stuff contains preservatives that can impact the taste of the drink.